mobanisto/pinpit-gradle-plugin/README.md

 on any platform to be postprocessed on a macOS box.
 It would be good to implement this in a cross-platform manner.
-There apparently are ways to sign packages cross-platform and Apple has release an API that can be used to submit packages for notarization.
+There apparently are ways to sign packages cross-platform and Apple has released an API that can be used to submit packages for notarization.
 This is being worked on under https://github.com/mobanisto/pinpit-gradle-plugin/issues/23.

 ## Development and publishing notes